lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 ##### Figure3  Categories of water pipe failure cost to asset owners
 The total cost of failure management for water pipeline networks depends on the cost of the method used for condition assessment and leak detection.It is economical to use expensive leak detection and condition assessment techniques for water pipeline in order to detect failures.
 #### 2.3 Pipeline condition assessment and failure monitoring systems
+Failure management strategies can be divided into two main categories of passive and active techniques.
+In passive techniques the failure is identified based on consumer complaints (low pressure and discoloured water) or reports of water on the surface, while active techniques are intended to detect the failure before it reaches the stage in which it can be detected by passive techniques.
 #### 2.4 Wireless underground sensor networks for pipeline monitoring